On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

 As opposed to gravitons, we have anticipated that the dilaton field couples differently in the $0\otimes 1$ than in the \12x12 case.
 So let us compute the amplitude $A_{3}(W_{1}\phi W_{2}^{*})$ via double copy of $s=0$ and $s=1$.
 This is to say, we take the trace of

 i.e. the \0x1 double copy, and contrast it with (\ref{eq:dila3pt}) from the \12x12 double copy.
 The spin-1 QCD factor arising from dimensional reduction is equivalent to a covariantized Proca action plus a correction on the gyromagnetic ratio $g$, see next section.
-The result of \eqref{eq:01dc-2} can be read off from eq. (\ref{eq:013pts}) below.
-The trace gives
+Explicitly,